National Commission for the Censorship of Songs and Performances: Criticism

 The CNCCS has faced significant criticism for several aspects of its operations, particularly regarding its handling of sensitive content and its impact on freedom of expression.
 One area of criticism concerns the regulation of pornographic films, with critics arguing that their distribution, particularly to young audiences, poses a threat to public order as minors may attempt to emulate the behaviors depicted in these films.
 There have been reported cases where minors involved in criminal activities, including sexual assault, cited pornography as an influence on their actions.
 Detractors argue that the CNCCS has failed to effectively oversee the marketing and screening of such films.
 The legal framework underpinning the CNCCS is viewed as outdated and insufficient to address the realities of contemporary media consumption.
 The 1996 legal texts that established the CNCCS do not account for the rise of online media or satellite and cable television broadcasts from outside the DRC.
-As a result, there is concern that the commission's regulatory powers are ill-equipped to handle the growing influence of digital platforms and foreign content, which are widely accessible within the country.
+As such, there is concern that the commission's regulatory powers are ill-equipped to handle the growing influence of digital platforms and foreign content, which are widely accessible within the country.
 Many advocates call for the commission to modernize its laws to better address these new challenges and protect viewers, particularly minors, from potentially harmful content.

 The restriction of artistic freedom is another significant point of contention, with critics, including organizations like Amnesty International, condemning the CNCCS's use of censorship to suppress artistic expression.
 The banning of songs, particularly those critical of the government, has led to accusations that the CNCCS is stifling dissent and freedom of expression, with Amnesty International stressing that the commission often targets songs that criticize government failures, human rights violations, and political corruption.
 Such actions are viewed as violations of both the International Covenant on Civil and Political Rights (ICCPR) and the African Charter on Human and Peoples' Rights, which guarantee the right to freedom of expression.
-The 1996 decree that governs the CNCCS has been further criticized for its vague and undefined criteria, offering no clear recourse for those affected by its decisions.
+The 1996 decree that governs the CNCCS has been also criticized for its vague and undefined criteria, offering no clear recourse for those affected by its decisions.
 The decree requires artists to pay a fee of up to $500 per song for review by the CNCCS, a significant financial burden, particularly for local musicians.
 Critics argue that this financial obstacle, combined with the lack of a transparent or well-defined framework, undermines the ability of artists to freely express themselves.
-The decree's broad stipulations, prohibiting content that allegedly violates public morality without a clear definition of what constitutes such violations, are often seen as a tool for political repression, enabling the authorities to silence critical voices under the guise of protecting public order.
+The decree's broad stipulations, prohibiting content that allegedly violates public morality without a clear definition of what constitutes such violations, are often seen as a tool for political repression that enable the authorities to silence critical voices under the guise of protecting public order.